m-doescode/openblocks/BUILD.md

 # Building on Linux

-You will need to install Qt beforehand.
+You will need to install Qt and LLVM/libclang beforehand.
 All other packages will automatically be obtained through CPM.

 ccache is highly recommended.